JJZFIVE/FreeToken/README.md

 I was recovering from my second sinus surgery of 2021 in the winter, and I'd been infatuated with blockchain technology for over a year at that point, so
 I decided that was a great time to dive into Web3 dev.
 To build this project, I used multiple new technologies: Solidity, NextJS, ethers.js, Hardhat, and Infura.
+This project was a practical first Web3 project and allowed me to build my next Web3 project: [OtterGang](https://github.com/JJZFIVE/OtterGang).

 ## Technologies Used